Hamartia.

 Hit it, we’re told.

-Not mostly—once without fail.
+Not mostly, but once without fail.

 The rule provides the how,